Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 colcon lint --packages-select module_1
 ```

-And we will see that some indications appear.
+Some indications will appear.
 The task is to correct these indications, adding the missing dependencies and ficing the style inconsistencies.

 #### Definition of success

-Your task is complete when you run the command `colcon lint --packages-select module_1` and it produces **no warning output** and finishes with a **successful exit code (0)**.
+Your task is complete when the command `colcon lint --packages-select module_1` is run again and it produces **no warning output** and finishes with a **successful exit code (0)**.
 A clean run should look like this:

 ```bash
 colcon lint --packages-select module_1